codest40/codest40/README.md

 ## What I Consider a Healthy System

+A healthy platform should assumes that people will make mistakes.
+A single mistake should not become a serious production incident; it should be caught by validation, isolated in a controlled environment, limited in blast radius, quickly visible, or easy to reverse.
 A system can be healthy one moment and approaching saturation the next.
 A dependency can be reachable while still being unable to complete useful work.
 Retries intended to improve reliability can sometimes increase pressure on an already failing service.
 A successful deployment can reach production while introducing issues that only become visible under real traffic.
+So my understanding of a healthy system is in its reliability not status.
 That is why I am interested in understanding the relationship between:

 **Validate → Deploy → Load → Latency → Queueing → Saturation → Errors → Failure Propagation → Recovery**